beakerbrowser/beakerbrowser.com/_posts/2017-06-07-view-source-peer-to-peer.md

 ## View source in peer-to-peer websites

-The peer-to-peer Web can help.
+In Beaker, we use the [Dat peer-to-peer protocol](/docs/inside-beaker/dat-files-protocol.html) to host files and websites.
+Dat is similar to BitTorrent, but maintains many of the same characteristics as HTTP.

-The [Dat peer-to-peer
+With Dat, instead of downloading just one file associated with a single `GET` request, you download a file listing, and can view any file from that listing.

-protocol](/docs/inside-beaker/dat-files-protocol.html) behaves like BitTorrent mixed with HTTP.
-Instead of downloading just one file, **you download a file listing,** and can choose to view any file from that listing.
-This makes View Source more interesting!
+This changes the entire dynamic of how View source works, because now you can see the whole site!

 <figure>
 <img src="/img/posts/view-source/beaker-view-source.jpg">
-<figcaption>View-source in P2P shows the whole site.</figcaption>
+<figcaption><code>beaker://view-source</code> for a Dat website</figcaption>
 </figure>

-With Beaker and Dat, you can still minify your source code, but you can also ship the original source too.
-This means users can view the entire set of files used to generate the application code -- including all source files and build tools.
+With Beaker and Dat, you can still minify your source code, but you can ship the original source too.
+This means users can view the entire set of files used to generate the application code ― including all source files and build tools.

 ## An open source Web